David Goodlett

 Postdoctoral Fellow

 Abanoub is a postdoctoral fellow at the UVic proteomics centre.
-He earned his Ph.D. under the supervision of Professor Joseph Banoub, Memorial University of Newfoundland.
-His Ph.D. research focussed on using tandem mass spectrometry to elucidate the structure of complex biopolymers such as lignin and sporopollenin.
-Recently, He joined the Goodlett lab to work on the development of single-cell mass spectrometry technologies and new methods for microbial diagnostics using MALDI and ESI mass spectrometry.
+He earned his Ph.D. in Analytical Chemistry at Memorial University of Newfoundland.
+His Ph.D. research focused on using tandem mass spectrometry to elucidate structure of complex biopolymers such as lignin and sporopollenin.
+Since joining the Goodlett lab in the summer of 2022, he developed methods to characterize bacterial lipopolysaccharides (LPS) and lipid A from different sources such as E. coli, P. aeruginosa and leptospira.

 Madison Shiyuk